PuruVJ/puruvjdev2/src/blog/moving-macos-from-react-to-preact-vite.md

 ---
-title: Moving Vite app from React to Preact ⚛ in 10 minutes
+title: Moving React app to Preact ⚛ in 10 minutes with Vite
 description: How I moved my 40+ components app from React to Preact in under 10 minutes
 date: 12 Mar 2021
 cover_image: media/moving-from-react-to-preact-vite--cover.jpg